ph1go/eth_sync_committee/README.md

 validator index appears in the current or next sync committee.
 The sync committees change every ~27 hours so there's no point checking every minute but a period of an hour will give you plenty of notice.

+By default, with the value of `number_of_future_committees` set to 1, 3 sync committees are shown (the current one, the next one and the one after).
+Change this value to show more sync committees.
+Only the validators in the current and next sync committees are known but it might be useful to see the times at which future committees occur.

 Running the application
 =
 Run `eth_sync_committee.py` to launch the application.